CS486-project/Milestone3/README.md

 ## Conversation Window + Scratchpad

+Participant ID is handled and is collected on homepage.
+The conversation history associated with a specific Participant ID is populated in messages window and all the interactions and events are logged with Participant ID that was passed on the homepage.

 <img width="1330" height="768" alt="Screenshot 2026-04-28 at 10 03 34 AM" src="https://github.com/user-attachments/assets/116295e7-3353-41d0-81b0-e7d2bf61bdd9" />

 ## Tradeoff Summary

+OpenAI API generates messages and are properly displayed for summarisation

 <img width="928" height="420" alt="Screenshot 2026-04-28 at 10 13 41 AM" src="https://github.com/user-attachments/assets/9a102f2b-dd7a-4553-838b-812890e66131" />

 ## Citation Chip

+Correct context links are reffered and stored in MongoDb

 <img width="472" height="717" alt="Screenshot 2026-04-28 at 10 14 16 AM" src="https://github.com/user-attachments/assets/e1a606c6-5c74-445e-a923-d150ec7fc970" />